 - spend very little time together talking about your (or their) day or engaging in mutually satisfying activities together?

 Dr. Leventhal-Belfer, known as Dr. Laurie to many children and their parents, has a private practice in Palo Alto.
-She is an Adjunct Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+She is an Adjunct Lecturer in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
 In addition, she is the founder and director of The Friends Program, a therapeutic group program for young children with high-functioning Autism/Asperger's and their parents.
 Dr. Leventhal-Belfer has developed and taught many professional training courses and has written several books and articles in her areas of expertise.